-Join Tim Grey for an in-depth discussion in this video Basic adjustments, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Basic adjustments, part of Learning HDR (2012).

 When working with Photomatics to proces your high dynamic range images. …You'll likely find that in many cases using one of the presets will give you a …very good starting point.
 But you'll very likely then want to fine …tune the overall image and you can get started with that processing using the …basic adjustments that are available.
 The first decision that you'll want to …make is whether you want to apply Tone Mapping or an Exposure Fusion. …The Exposure Fusion option will allow you to blend multiple exposures essentially …fusing different areas together.
 But generally you'll want to use the Tone …Mapping option.
 This is the more typical HDR effect where …we're essentially remapping the tonal values from the original exposures into a …single image.
 You can then choose the method that you …want to use.
 The tone compressor will literally …compress all of the tones into a single dynamic range that can be presented in a …photographic image.
 In most cases, that's going to produce a …little bit more realistic effect.
 And an image that you won't necessarily …